M66B/FairEmail/FAQ.md

 causing the summary notification (*nnn new messages*) to be bridged.
 Unfortunately, it is not possible to workaround this problem.

+Ongoing notifications shouldn't be bridged, but some companion apps bridge all notifications.
+This results in the "monitoring" status bar notification to be bridged.
+The workaround is to disable this notification, see [this FAQ](#user-content-faq2).

 <br />

 <a name="faq127"></a>